HookturnDigital/advanced-forms-docs/Creating-and-editing-posts.md

 When set to `current`, Advanced Forms will make a call to WordPress' [get_the_ID() function](https://developer.wordpress.org/reference/functions/get_the_id/) so this relies on WordPress having set up the global post object.
+If the form is not loading values on render, try moving the form inside the loop.

 ### Editing a post by ID